lukemunsch/promo-sales-review/README.md

 Thank you to the following people and sites for their advice and contributions to helping me understand and be able to confidently create this project:

 - Chris Quinn - Mentor
-- Iryna Sanzhara - Slack
+- Iryna Sanzhara - Slack helper regarding my initial issues with validation check issues.
 - https://pypi.org/project/pwinput/1.0.1/ - document to protect password input from anyone else viewing the input, improving user experience.
 - https://thispointer.com/python-4-ways-to-print-items-of-a-dictionary-line-by-line/ - to help me display the information in a dictionary in a more easily read format to improve user experience.